-Every Student Succeeds Act (ESSA): ESSA is designed to ensure that all students have a significant opportunity to a fair and equitable high-quality education.
+Every Student Succeeds Act (ESSA): A federal law designed to ensure that all students have a significant opportunity to a fair and equitable high-quality education.
 The focus is also on closing the educational achievement gaps.

+Facilitative Administration:

-Facilitative Administration: As one of four organization drivers, educational leadership provide facilitative administration when they collaborate with their teams to identify and address challenges, form clear communication protocols and feedback loops, develop and adjust policies and procedures, and reduce system barriers to implementing the program as intended.
+An organization driver through which leadership collaborate with their teams to identify and address challenges; form clear communication protocols and feedback loops; develop and adjust policies and procedures;

+and reduce system barriers to implementing the program as intended.
-Feedback: Feedback is defined as information provided by an agent (e.g., teacher, peer, book, parent, self, experience) regarding aspects of one's performance or understanding.

-Fidelity/Performance Assessment: As one of four competency drivers, fidelity and performance assessment is a process or tool used to determine the extent to which a program is implemented as intended and achieving intended student achievement outcomes.
+Feedback: Information provided by an agent (e.g., teacher, peer, book, parent, self, experience) regarding aspects of one's performance or understanding.
+Fidelity/Performance Assessment: One of four competency drivers used to determine the extent to which a program is implemented as intended and achieving intended student achievement outcomes.

-Fidelity: Fidelity is the degree to which a program as implemented corresponds with the program as described.
+Fidelity: The degree to which a program as implemented corresponds with the program as described.